corda/corda-runtime-os/libs/rest/generated-rest-client/README.md

 ## Gradle lifecycle

 On the `compileKotlin` task we generated the client code.
 Task ordering:
-- Run task `deletePreviouslyGeneratedCode` to delete the generated code.
 - Run task `openApiGenerate` to generate new code in the build directory.
-- Run task `copyGenerated` to move the generated code into the main directory.
 - Run task `applyWorkarounds` to apply any necessary workarounds to the generated code.
 This runs subtasks for known issues.

 ### Re-apply workarounds